MidnightsFX/Valheim_Fortress/JotunnModStub/README.md

 ﻿# ValheimFortress
 !!BETA!!

+What does Beta mean for this project?
+It should be functional, and likely mostly stable.
+But may have bugs, and some significant features may change as it gets developed.

-This project is in beta, its likely to be functional by the time anyone actually reads this.
-But, its probably going to have some bugs.
+There are likely to be some bugs.
 They might not be bugs that I have seen already!
 Please report any bugs you find on the [Github tracker](https://github.com/MidnightsFX/Valheim_Fortress/issues)

 ---